Dandridge MacFarlan Cole

 Dandridge MacFarlan Cole (February 19, 1921 – October 29, 1965) was an American aerospace engineer, futurist, lecturer, and author.

+Although he spent the early part of his career teaching and doing practical engineering work on airplanes and space vehicles, even from his time as a college student at Princeton, he was most interested in the future of space travel.

+He gained national and even worldwide attention especially for his ideas about the mining, deflection, capture, and even colonization of asteroids.
+This led to his discussion of "Macrolife" as a possible next step in evolution.

 Biography

 Parents, education, and military service

 Cole was born February 19, 1921 in Sandusky, Ohio to Robert MacFarlan Cole III and Wertha Pendleton Cole, the daughter of bishop William Frederic Pendleton.
 In 1928 the family moved to Bryn Athyn, Pennsylvania, where his mother had been raised.
 He spent the balance of his childhood there, residing elsewhere only during his college and wartime years.

 He attended the Academy of the New Church Secondary Schools from 1935 to 1939 and entered Princeton University in the fall of 1939.
-In his application to Princeton, he mentions, as one of the things attracting him to the University, what Henry Norris Russell, then director or the Princeton Observatory, had written about interplanetary travel.
+In his application to Princeton, he mentions, as one of the things attracting him to the University, what Henry Norris Russell, then director of the Princeton Observatory, had written about interplanetary travel.
 While at Princeton, he reported in a letter home, he did student work for Albert Einstein.
 In addition to his studies in mathematics and science, he also competed on the varsity gymnastics team and received a medal for his outstanding performances on the flying rings.

 As a special wartime provision, he was allowed, after 3 years at Princeton, to satisfy the requirements for the bachelor's degree in chemistry by beginning medical school at Columbia University College of Physicians and Surgeons and successfully completing his first term.
 He therefore received his undergraduate degree at Princeton's midwinter commencement exercises in January 1943.
 His time at Columbia was short, however, and in March of that year he could no longer resist the call to serve in combat and he enlisted as a private in the army, joining the 139th Airborne Engineer Battalion of the 17th Airborne Division.
 He saw action during the Ardennes Counteroffensive in the "Battle of the Bulge" and was discharged from the army on April 30, 1945.
 During this time, Cole wrote his Songs and Poems of the Paratroops.

 After the war, he returned to Princeton in 1946 under a program that allowed students who had left for the military to return and take additional courses.
 Cole took advantage of this to enroll in physics courses that would prepare him for graduate work at the University of Pennsylvania, from which he received a master's degree in Physics in 1949.

+On June 17, 1949 he married Charlotte Ellen Davis, daughter of Edward and Margaretha(Lechner) Davis.
+They had six children.